joeswann/activeadmin-settings/README.md

 ### Configuration

 After installation you should find a new **Settings** menu in the admin.
-If no configuration found in `config/activeadmin_settings.yml` only *Admins* tab is shown. *Admin* tab implements basic functionality of editing *AdminUser* objects.
+If no configuration found in `config/activeadmin_settings.yml` only *Admins* tab is shown. *Admin* tab implements basic functionality of editing *User* objects.

 To add some settings go to `config/activeadmin_settings.yml`.
 Settings are splitted into groups, each setting name concidered to be uniq, e.g.: